singer-io/getting-started/README.md

 Use of BOOKMARKs is optional, but strongly encouraged for efficiency and fault tolerance.
-When a persister encounters a BOOKMARK message, it holds on to it, and then outputs that message once it has successfully persisted all RECORDs messages that occurred prior to the BOOKMARK.
+When a persister encounters a BOOKMARK message, it holds on to it, and then outputs that message once it has successfully persisted all RECORD messages that occurred prior to the BOOKMARK.
 The structure of a BOOKMARK message's `value` property is entirely up to the Streamer that creates it - as long as it is JSON-encoded and below 1MB.
 A BOOKMARK value should apply to the